WRF Software & Computation

 Programs

-A significant number of WRF lines of code are automatically generated at compile time by the tools/registry file.
+A substantial portion of WRF code is automatically generated during the build.
+This is done by the tools/registry file.

 Makefiles